PlexSheep/netpulse/README.md

 It will look something like this:

 ![diagram showing the outage serivity of a server over multiple months](./examples/media/netpulse_diagram.png)

+**Explanation**:

+- Y-Axis shows how bad the outage was.
+A serivity of `1.0` means that connectivity is 100% lost (100% of the checks have failed).
+- X-Axis simply shows time (smallest unit is a minute)

 The general processed output of `netpulse` currently looks somewhat like this: